signbot/bitcoinsupport/_questions/what-is-bitcoin-support.md

 ---
 layout: page
-title: "What is Bitcoin supp?"
+title: "What is Bitcoin Support?"
 description: "Bitcoin support is a modern wiki that helps you understand every corner of the bitcoin world."
 tags: [sample post, readability, test, intro]
 comments: true